 There aren’t any foods that have been specifically reported to interact with Onpattro.
 If you have any questions about eating certain foods with Onpattro, talk with your doctor.

-The actual price you’ll pay will depend on your insurance plan, your location, and if applicable, the pharmacy you use.
+As with all medications, the cost of Onpattro can vary.
+The actual price you’ll pay will depend on your insurance plan, and if applicable, the pharmacy you use.
+It may also depend on the cost of visits to your clinic or doctor’s office to receive infusions.

 It’s important to note that you’ll have to get Onpattro through your doctor’s office or at a specialty pharmacy.
 This type of pharmacy is authorized to carry specialty medications.
 These are drugs that may be expensive or may require help from healthcare professionals to be used safely and effectively.

 Your insurance plan may require you to get prior authorization before they approve coverage for Onpattro.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the prior authorization request and decide if the drug will be covered.
+The insurance company will review the prior authorization request and decide whether the drug will be covered.

 Financial and insurance assistance